palkan/action_policy/docs/writing_policies.md

 ## Calling other policies

-Sometimes it's useful to call other resources policies from within a policy.
-Action Policy provides `allowed_to?` method as a part of `ActionPolicy::Base`:
+Sometimes it's useful to call other resources policies from within policy.
+Action Policy provides the `allowed_to?` method as a part of `ActionPolicy::Base`:

 ```ruby
 class CommentPolicy < ApplicationPolicy